ORMIXA

 2. Too steep an angle.
 If you hear scraping, flatten out.

 3. Dull blade.
-A DE blade lasts 3–5 shaves depending on hair density.
+A DE blade lasts 3–5 shavesdepending on hair density.
 Change it before it tugs.
 Blades cost pennies; your face is worth more.

 5. Going against the grain too early.
 Master with-the-grain first.
 Add cross-grain after a week.
 Against-grain after a month.
+The AAD flags against-the-grain shaving as a leading cause of razor bumps.

 Blade choice matters

 Not all DE blades are the same.
 A Feather is sharper than a Derby.
 A Voskhod sits somewhere in between.
 The right blade depends on your hair type, your skin, and the razor you pair it with.
 A sampler pack is the only honest way to find what works.
 Try each blade for 3 shaves before judging.
+For measured pairings, our TC4 blade compatibility database logs how specific blades behave with the Vector head.

 After the shave